tecnobabble/vulnfeed_2_tenb/README.md

 4. Tenable.sc is queried to see if detection exists for the CVEs listed in the entry, if no detection, the entry is discarded.
 5. Tenable.sc is queried to see if a Query already exists, if so, the entry is skipped.
 6. A Query is created with the feed title and CVEs as filters.
-7. If additional objects are requested (assets, reports, or alerts), they are created.
+7. If additional objects are requested (assets, dashboards, reports, or alerts), they are created.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.